 When you update the registrant (owner) contact information for most domains, there are important email messages you need to be aware of.
 If you fail to respond properly, your changes may not be made.

 ICANN stands for “Internet Corporation for Assigned Names and Numbers.”
 Its purpose is to ensure Internet stability and interoperability.
 You can learn more about what ICANN does on their website.
 ICANN creates many of the policies that affect domain names and IP addresses.
 Companies like GreenGeeks that sell or manage domains have to abide by those policies.

 These requirements apply to all generic top-level domains (gTLD).
 A gTLD is any domain with an extension that is not a country code.
 The requirements do not apply to country code domains, such as .uk, .tv, .co, etc. If you use a country code domain, check with your registrar to learn about rules that apply to your domain name.

-This only applies to changes made to the registrant contact information.
-Changes to admin, billing and technical contacts do not have to be acknowledged.
+This only applies to changes made to the registrant’s contact information.
+Changes to admin, billing, and technical contacts do not have to be acknowledged.

-Click the “My Domains” link in the navigation menu.
+Click the “My Domains” link in the navigation menu to the left.
 Then, click the “My Domains” link in the drop-down.

-Click the “View Details” button for the domain you are working with.
+Click the “Manage” button for the domain you are working with.

 If you wish to update the technical or billing contact information, you can make the changes in the appropriate sections at the same time you are changing the Registrant Details.